foundry-rs/starknet-foundry/docs/src/snforge-advanced-features/storage-cheatcodes.md

 # Direct Storage Access

+> ⚠️ **Warning**
+>
+> This guide is outdated for cairo 2.7.0.
+> If you want to use pre 2.7.0 versions, it is still up-to-date.
+> This guide will be updated in the future: https://github.com/foundry-rs/starknet-foundry/issues/2439

 In some instances, it's not possible for contracts to expose API that we'd like to use in order to initialize the contracts before running some tests.
 For those cases `snforge` exposes storage-related cheatcodes, which allow manipulating the storage directly (reading and writing).